CSC207-UofT/course-project-optimistic-newts/phase0/progress_report.md

 ### Looking forward
 We are all looking forward to continuing the development of our application.
 Here are some ideas of the next steps in our development:
-- Implementing remaining interactions between users:
+- Implementing remaining interactions between users
-	- conversation queue manager facade 'thing'
-	- conversations
-	- messages
-	- friends
-	- profile customization
-	- thinking/researching data acess interface
-- Reworking our temporary database for conversations and users
+- Reworking our temporary database for conversations and users / Data Acess Interface
 - Reworking the interactors/request model.
-- Rethinking the interface adapter layer as it currently violates Clean Architecture.
+- Rethinking the interface adapter layer as it currently violates Clean Architecture - Spencer
+- Implement Message Interactors
+- Implement Conversation Interactors

 After we finalize all the remaining fundamental components of our application, we can then turn our attention to transferring/implementing our app to an accessible format for users.
 Could include:
 - Transferring our work to a web app → Design / UI choices.